-18. Alexander Newall is concerned that the proposed conservation area at Crookfur Cottage Homes is a plan to destroy the homes.
+- 18. Alexander Newall is concerned that the proposed conservation area at Crookfur Cottage Homes is a plan to destroy the homes.
 The estate comprises retirement housing run by a charitable trust, which includes a variety of supported living arrangements and some communal facilities.
 The original designs were commissioned from Sir Basil Spence.
 It comprises one of two conservation areas which the plan proposes to identify.
 The council intends to prepare an appraisal to guide future development in the area.

-19. In this instance, the council has already granted permission for a number of additions and further buildings, the most recent of which, in 2017, involves demolition of 6 blocks of flats and the erection of additional accommodation.
+These actions do not preclude changes to the area. - 19.
+In this instance, the council has already granted permission for a number of additions and further buildings, the most recent of which, in 2017, involves demolition of 6 blocks of flats and the erection of additional accommodation.
 As the work has permission and is under construction, I have no capacity to recommended any amendment to this aspect of the proposed plan.
 Proposal SG1.30 should remain allocated.